A survey of the homology cobordism group: Afterword

 The recorded history of the $n$-dimensional homology cobordism group $\HCZ$ first appeared in the Ph.D. thesis of Gonz\'{a}lez-Acu\~{n}a \cite{GA70} under the supervision of Ralph H. Fox at Princeton University in 1970.
 He introduced this notion to study homology $n$-spheres by building on the work of Kervaire and Milnor \cite{KM63} about the $n$-dimensional homotopy cobordism group $\HC$ of homotopy $n$-spheres.
 Gonz\'{a}lez-Acu\~{n}a proved that these groups $\HC$ and $\HCZ$ are isomorphic unless $n=3$.
 Therefore, they are both finite except in the case of $n=3$.
 This result was not published as an article but was referred in \cite[Section~2]{G70}.
 Note that the only unknown value of the order of $\HC$ in \cite{KM63} was the case of $n=3$.
 This has not been clarified until the work of Perelman \cite{P1, P3, P2}.

-The isomorphism argument of Gonz\'{a}lez-Acu\~{n}a broke down when $n=3$, if it was even known the order of $\Theta^3$ at that time, see \cite[Pg.~17, Remark and Section~I.5]{GA70}.
+The isomorphism argument of Gonz\'{a}lez-Acu\~{n}a broke down when $n=3$, if the order of $\Theta^3$ was known at that time, see \cite[Pg.~17, Remark and Section~I.5]{GA70}.
 Especially, the homology cobordism group $\TZ$ was introduced to him by Denis Sullivan as noted in \cite[Pg.~VII]{GA70}.
 Also, the first known proof of the homology cobordism invariance of the Rokhlin invariant $\mu$ was given \cite[Pg.~33-34]{GA70}.
 Further, the relation between the Arf invariant of knots and the Rokhlin invariant in terms of knot surgery was found \cite[Theorem~III.2]{GA70}.
 Unfortunately, his results were only mentioned in Gordon's article \cite{G75} and they have remained mysteries.

-In this survey, we aim to approach all results that arise around the homology cobordism group $\TZ$ from a broad, comprehensive, and historical perspective.
-Our additional purpose is the discussion and presentation of various open problems of homology $3$-spheres in the context of homology cobordism.
-Most problems posed in this survey are well-known in the field in general.

 The main references for our survey are the great book of Saveliev \cite{Sav02} and the eminent ICM 2018 article of Manolescu \cite{M18}.
 To extend their coherent frameworks, we list recent results not included in these resources.
 Further, we catalog all natural sources of homology $3$-spheres in the appendix.
 In order to avoid distracting readers, we share our footnotes as endnotes.